 A strange environment turns up kitty nerves because the boogyman might lurk in some unknown spot.
 Your cat won’t know the escape routes or safety zones, so fear becomes the default emotion.

 Fearful cats that can’t run away may use aggression to protect themselves from perceived danger.
+Or they may spray urine or wet on carpet to use self-scent to calm themselves.
 A panic attack shuts down the brain so that the cat literally can’t think and instinctive fight-or-flight takes over.
 Use these tips to transform shivers to purrs.

 I am delighted to learn that my two latest books CAT LIFE and DOES MY CAT HATE ME? my latest Quick Tips guide have all been nominated for Cat Writers’ Association awards!
 Mee-wow.
 I’ll find out next month if any of these nominations merited a Muse Medallion award.
 This is one of those contests where being nominated IS being a winner…so I’m already celebrating.